Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

 8. [Client Credentials Grant](#client-credentials-grant)
 9. [Authorization Code Flow](#authorization-code-flow)

-Once some credentials are found, the plugin will stop searching further.
-Multiple grants may share the same credentials, i.e. both the password and client credentials grants can use basic access authentication through the `Authorization` header.
+Once credentials are found, the plugin will stop searching further.
+Multiple grants may share the same credentials.
+For example, both the password and client credentials grants can use basic access authentication through the `Authorization` header.

 {:.warning}
 > The choices made in the examples below are solely aimed at simplicity.
-Because httpbin.org is used as an upstream service, it is highly recommend that you do not run these usage examples with a production identity provider as there is a great chance of leaking information.
+Because `httpbin.org` is used as an upstream service, it is highly recommended that you do not run these usage examples with a production identity provider as there is a great chance of leaking information.
 Also the examples below use the plain HTTP protocol that you should never use in production.